sebelga/gstore-node/README.md

 ## Queries
 ### gcloud queries

-Datastools is built on top of [gcloud-node](https://googlecloudplatform.github.io/gcloud-node/#/docs/v0.36.0/datastore/query) so you can execute any query from this library.
+gstore is built on top of [gcloud-node](https://googlecloudplatform.github.io/gcloud-node/#/docs/v0.36.0/datastore/query) so you can execute any query from this library.

 ```
-var User = datastools.model('User'); // with User schema previously defined
+var User = gstore.model('User'); // with User schema previously defined

 // 1.
 Initialize query
 var query = User.query()